-Example - Converting a Compressed Air Volume to a Free Air Volume
+Example - Converting Compressed Air Volume Flow to Free Air Volume Flow

-A compressed air volume flow of 10 acfm at 100 psig must be multiplied with compression ratio approx. 8 to estimate the free air at atmospheric pressure.
+A compressed air volume flow of 10 acfm (actual cfm) at 100 psig must be multiplied with Compression Ratio approximately 8 to estimate the volume of free air at atmospheric pressure.

 Compression Ratio - Pressure (bar)